mdwohl/bookapp/README.md

 ## Getting Started
 * Create a basic `server.js file`.
-* I made sure the server is listening for connections on a `PORT`.
+* We made sure the server is listening for connections on a `PORT`.
 The view engine needs to be set and serve your static CSS files.
 * Installed necessary NPM packages and ensured that they are documented as dependencies in  `package.json`.
 * For server-side rendering, EJS looks for a folder called `views`.
 I had to create a `views` folder, with a `pages` subfolder.
 * Within this subfolder, I created a file called `index.ejs`.
 **Note: with server-side rendering, index.ejs is analogous to the typical index.html file that we are used to, but will also allow EJS syntax for templating.**
-* Created a basic HTML scaffold in your `index.ejs` file which contains several elements that can be viewed in the browser, such as a heading element that says `"Hello World"`.
+* Created a basic HTML scaffold in `index.ejs` file which contains several elements that can be viewed in the browser, such as a heading element that says `"Hello World"`.
-* I also created a basic CSS file with several rules, such as an obvious background color.
+* Created a basic CSS file with several rules, such as an obvious background color.
 These served as a "proof of life" that the files are connected as expected, both locally and when deployed.
-* For testing purposes, I included a temporary route such as `app.get('/hello')` and rendered my `index.ejs` file.
+* For testing purposes, we included a temporary route such as `app.get('/hello')` and rendered my `index.ejs` file.
 I turned on the server and validated that the HTML elements and basic CSS styles are being rendered as expected.
 This route is useful for the future if I need to test an application without relying on data from a database.

 ## Architecture
 * For this project, we are using EJS for JS templating, Git, Github, Node.js to run Nodemon environment, Express and Google Books APIs.